gvwilson/thirdbit/src/fiction/santas/index.md

 and a quick, furtive inspection confirmed that yes, he was naked.
 Warm and not dead,
-but someon had undressed him while he was unconscious.
+but someone had undressed him while he was unconscious.

 He sat up,
 clutching the blankets to his chest.